chen-robert/ee-survey/README.md

 # ee-survey

 This is the repository for a web-based survey I made to collect data regarding my IB extended essay.

+## Question

-My research question is: To what extent are recurrent neural networks able to generate classical music indistinguishable to the human ear?
+To what extent are recurrent neural networks able to generate classical music indistinguishable to the human ear?

 ## Overview